Sanchochx/coffee_bros/tests/LEVEL_COMPLETABILITY_TESTING_REPORT.md

 ## Conclusion

-All 5 levels of Sancho Bros have been verified as completable, fair, and free of soft-lock situations.
+All 5 levels of Coffee Bros have been verified as completable, fair, and free of soft-lock situations.
 The automated test suite provides confidence that:

 1. **Level 1 (Coffee Hills)** - Perfect tutorial introduction
 2. **Level 2 (Mountain Paths)** - Solid platforming challenge